 Individual competitions: trophies for winners; plus sponsor prizes for those placed 1st to 6th.

 Spectators: spectators are very welcome and a considerable cohort of parents, supporters and followers of pipe band events attend each year.
-The band contest begins at 1000, solo competitions start at 1300, and Massed Bands and prize giving is usually around 1600.
+The band contest begins at 10.00am, solo competitions start at 1.00pm, and Massed Bands and prize giving is usually around 4.00pm.
 A printed programme is available to guide you through the day, including lists of all the competition draws.
-Refreshments are available from the School dining facility.
+Refreshments and lunch are available from the School dining facility.
+There is car parking at the school and in the local area.
+Please arrive at the Beaton Road entrance.

 DETAILS – THE COMPETITIONS